 Documents to download

-The policy issues in this paper are fast-moving areas which are subject to change.
-This paper should therefore be read as correct at the date of publication (4 September 2020).
+The policy issues touched upon in this paper are fast-moving areas which are subject to change.
+This paper should therefore be read as correct at the date of publication (15 January 2021).

 The coronavirus crisis has had a significant economic impact which, in turn, has affected household finances – and will continue to do so.
 Since the early stages of the public health response in mid-to-late March, there has been an increased reliance on the UK social security system, and Universal Credit in particular.